-To help make Ontario accessible to people with disabilities, the Integrated Accessibility Standard Regulation (IASR) requires all organisations in the province that have at least one employee to develop, implement and maintain accessibility policies about your organisation’s requirements.
+To help make Ontario accessible to people with disabilities, the Integrated Accessibility Standard Regulation (IASR) requires all organizations in the province that have at least one employee to develop, implement and maintain accessibility policies about your organization’s requirements.
 This should also include a statement of commitment that focuses on the intention to address the needs of people with disabilities in a timely manner, the prevention and removal of barriers to accessibility, and commitment to meet all requirements under the Accessibility for Ontarians with Disabilities Act (AODA).

 The requirements under the IASR fall under training, the Human Rights Code, information and communication, self-serve kiosks, employment standards, and the design of public spaces.

-Companies are required to train all members of their organisation on Ontario’s accessibility laws and on accessibility aspects of the Human Rights Code as well as company policies and procedures.
+Companies are required to train all members of their organization on Ontario’s accessibility laws and on accessibility aspects of the Human Rights Code as well as company policies and procedures.
 Training should be provided in a way that best suits the duties of the employees, volunteers and other staff members.